Agnès Soral: Personal life

 Soral is the mother of two daughters.
 She is a committed environmentalist and, since the 2000s, has been actively involved in a charity that supports the struggle against deforestation and the interests of Amazonian indigenous people.

 She is the younger sister of author Alain Soral.
 During the 1980s, after she achieved prominence as an actress, she allowed him to use her stage name (not yet her legal name) as his pen name.
 Alain Soral initially gained some fame as a self-styled Marxist and an antifeminist provocateur, before evolving into a well-known far-right, antisemitic ideologue, conspiracy theorist and Holocaust denier.
 Agnès Soral has condemned her brother's views; they have been estranged since the 2000s.
-In 2015, she published the book Frangin (lit.
-'Bro') which recounted her family history and her relationship with her brother.
+In 2015, she published the book Frangin (French slang for Brother) which recounted her family history and her relationship with her brother.